xoBalt/CYBR-4580/milestone-3.md

 but for demonstration purposes we have included them as two seperate files.
 One which is intended to be the sender of data (```client```) and one which is intended to be the reciever (```server```).

-Also ncluded in this milestone are two completely new pieces of the application which are ```session.py``` and ```sessionmanager.py```.
+Also ncluded in this milestone are two completely new pieces of the application which are ```ThreadedSession.py``` and ```sessionmanager.py```.
 Their purpose is fairly self explanatory but primarily they are intended to make the maintenance and expansion of the code base more manageable in the future.
-For every conection that is made within the application, a ```session``` object is created and is tracked and managed by the ```sessionmanager``` object which is what the main application interacts with to manage the sessions.
+For every conection that is made within the application, a ```ThreadedSession``` object is created and is tracked and managed by the ```sessionmanager``` object which is what the main application interacts with to manage the sessions.
 ## Outcomes
 At this point we can automatically enumerate all network interfaces on both host machines and initialize a thread for each interface that will listen for incoming connections and send data to outbound connections.